 - sugar as per taste

-- Serve the mint tea with light tea-time biscuits.
+- Serve the Mint Tea with light tea-time biscuits.

-- Adding Milk or not is entirely your option.
-If you add milk, it becomes Indian Chai.
+- Adding milk or not is entirely your option.
+If you add milk, it becomes an Indian chai.
 I have not mentioned the quantity of milk as some people prefer less milk and some prefer more milk in their tea.
-Ditto with sugar as the preference for more or less sugar varies with peoples' tastebuds.
+Both ways the Mint Tea tastes good.Ditto with sugar as the preference for more or less sugar varies with individual choices.